TykTechnologies/tyk-docs-hugo/tyk-docs/content/advanced-configuration/sse-proxy.md

 * An instance of the Tyk Gateway and optionally the Tyk Dashboard

 #### Steps:
-* Ensure the Gateway configuration options detailed in the prerequisites are set.
+* Ensure the Gateway configurations detailed in the Setup section are set.
 * Run the SSE server as per the example instructions.
 By default this runs on port `8000`.
 ```
 go run ./server.go